printing Print

 (a) DEFINITIONS.
 The following definitions shall apply to the pro bono rules:

-3. An attorney who is exempt from pro bono assignment pursuant to LR 83.35(d) shall notify the Clerk of the exemption when the attorney receives notice of his or her selection for the panel.
-The Clerk will remove the attorney's name from the panel and from the pool for one year.
+(2) An attorney who is exempt from pro bono assignment pursuant to LR 83.35(c) shall notify the Clerk of the exemption when the attorney receives a notice of assignment of counsel.
+The Clerk may remove the attorney’s name from the panel and from the pool for one year.

-(d) EXEMPTIONS.
-A member of the trial bar may be removed from a panel upon request upon a showing that
+(c) EXEMPTIONS.
+A member of the trial bar may be exempted from assignment upon request with a showing that

-(e) VOLUNTEERS.
-A member of the trial bar may volunteer to be included in a pro bono panel at any time and will be assigned to the next available case.
+(d) VOLUNTEERS.
+A member of the trial bar may volunteer for an assignment at any time and may be assigned to the next available case.

-(f) COMPLETION OF SERVICE.
-Any member of the trial bar who has accepted an assignment prior to the effective date of this rule is eligible for a further case assignment no earlier than 12 months following the completion of the attorney’s most recent assignment.
+(e) Completion of Service.
 On and after the effective date of this rule, an attorney who has accepted an assignment under this rule will ordinarily not be assigned another case until every other member of the trial bar has been so assigned.

 Note: The court does not control nor can it guarantee the accuracy, relevance, timeliness, or completeness of this information.
 Neither is it intended to endorse any view expressed nor reflect its importance by inclusion in this site.